For Faculty

 Write Now

-Write Now is a graduate student writing group that offers ongoing support in a relaxed setting to graduate students in all stage of their academic careers.
+Write Now is a graduate student writing group that offers ongoing support in a relaxed setting to graduate students in all stages of their academic careers.
 Participants work on a variety of projects, including thesis or dissertation chapters, prospectuses, academic publications, conference papers, and seminar papers.
-The group meets on Wednesday afternoons from 2:00 -4:00 p.m.
-CST in the Center’s conference room in 419 Reed Hall.
-The format is hybrid, so grad students not on campus may participate from a distance via Zoom.
-To refer grad students or get more details, have students contact Dr. Lindsay Dunn at L.M.Dunn@tcu.edu.

-Thesis and Dissertation Boot Camp
+Thesis and Dissertation Writers Retreats